top of page

 Mental processing in athletes occurs at multiple cognitive levels, from deep-seated core beliefs to rapid automatic thoughts.
 Our minds process up to 60,000 thoughts daily, with most entering and leaving our awareness unconsciously.
 For mental performance training, understanding this hierarchy proves crucial:

-3. Automatic thoughts - Immediate reactions to situations (e.g., "I'm the worst player on the team")
+3. Automatic Thoughts: Immediate reactions to situations (e.g., "I'm the worst player on the team").

 Research demonstrates that these levels interact cyclically—core beliefs influence distortions, which generate automatic thoughts, which then reinforce the original beliefs.
 Mental performance consultants must recognize that simply addressing automatic thoughts (through techniques like positive self-talk) without examining deeper cognitive structures may not produce lasting change.